How to Implement AI Agents

 Write CLAUDE.md

-Create a "resume" for your AI employee.
+Create a "resume" for your AI agent.
 Just write in a text file:

 # Taro — Sales Assistant